saisudheerp/Aps_portfolio/README.md

 ### 15. Patient Discharge Planning

 Optimize the discharge planning process for patients to ensure timely and smooth transitions from hospital care to home or rehabilitation facilities.
-Check list is a option but may lead to delays and inefficiencies.
+Check list is an option but may lead to delays and inefficiencies.
 The best approach would be using a Graph Traversal algorithm like Breadth-First Search (BFS), which identifies the shortest path and optimal sequence of discharge tasks based on patient needs and facility resources.
 Time Complexity and Space complexity are O(n).
 Here is my code for [BST implementation](https://github.com/saisudheerp/Aps_portfolio/blob/main/Codes/bst.c) in discharge planning.

 ### 16. Healthcare Supply Chain Optimization